Improving Few-shot Learning by Spatially-aware Matching and CrossTransformer: Experiments

-\textbf{Self-supervised Scale and Discrepancy Discriminators.} Self-supervisory cues are known to boost the performance of image recognition models due to additional regularization they provide.
-Applying a Scale Discriminator to perform self-supervised learning appears to be an easy and obvious choice for our multi-scale model has barely any impact on the network complexity or training times.
-According to our evaluations, the scale discriminator improves the 1-shot accuracy by $1.1\%$ and 5-shot accuracy by $1.0\%$ on the \textit{mini}Imagenet dataset.
-Discrepancy Discriminator works in a similar manner by introducing self-supervisory cues, however, it learns to recognize the relative scale labels between support-query image pairs thus capturing the scale variance.
-Table \ref{table_mini} shows that that applying Discrepancy Discriminator improve 1-shot and 5-shot accuracy by around $1.3\%$.
-Figure \ref{fig:hyper-pram} shows the impact of hyper-parameters on the accuracy.
+\paragraph{Self-supervised Discriminators.} Pretext tasks are known for their ability to boost the performance of image classification due to additional regularization they provide.
+Applying Scale Discriminator (SD) and Discrepancy Discriminator (DD) is an easy and cheap way to boost the representational power of our network.
+Pretext tasks do not affect the network complexity or training times.
+According to our evaluations, the SD improves the 1-shot accuracy by $1.1\%$ and 5-shot accuracy by $1.0\%$, while the DD improves the accuracy by $1.2\%$ and $1.1\%$ $0.9\%$ for 1- and 5-shot respectively on the \textit{mini}-ImageNet dataset.

-Finally, without any pre-training, MsSoSN with Scale Selector, Scale Discriminator and Discrepancy Discriminator outperforms all state-of-the-art methods based on the 'Conv-4-64' backbone.
-For \textit{mini}Imagenet, we get $61.60\%$ and $75.93\%$ top-1 accuracy for 5-way 1-shot and 5-shot prot.
-For {\em tiered}--Imagenet, we get $65.31\%$ and $80.02\%$ accuracy.
+In summary, without any pre-training, combining our Spatially-aware Matching strategy brings consistent improvements on the Conv-4-64 and ResNet-12 backbones and various few-shot learning methods, with the overall accuracy outperforming state-of-the-art methods on all few-shot learning datasets.
+Our novel transformer-based SmCT model also performs strongly on the recently proposed Meta-Dataset, which further supports the usefulness of spatial modeling.